grpc/proposal/A5-grpclb-in-dns.md

 ### C-core

-In C-core, this implementation will rely on use of the c-ares DNS library, which is being added in [grpc/grpc#7771](https://github.com/grpc/grpc/pull/7771).
+In C-core, this implementation will rely on use of the c-ares DNS library, which was added in [grpc/grpc#7771](https://github.com/grpc/grpc/pull/7771).

 Specifically, we will change the c-ares resolver implementation to